boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 On top of the screen you find the toolbar (1-5).
 The left most button group (1) is for creating, opening and saving project-spaces.
-The second one (2) is for [importing](#data-import) either a single compound or data containing multiple compounds into the project-space.
+The second one (2) is for [importing](#data-import) either a single feature or data containing multiple features into the project-space.
 The third button group (3) is for exporting data, e.g. for [GNPS FBMN](https://doi.org/10.1038/s41592-020-0933-6) or writing [project-space summaries]({{ "/io/#sirius-project-space/" | relative_url }}).
 The fourth button group (4) is for computations, containing "compute button", "job view" and "custom database importer".
 The right most button group (5) contains "log", "settings", "webservice info" and "account info" dialogs.
 "Help" links to this online documentation.
 "About" gives information on software licence and related publications.

-On the left side is the compound list (6) displaying all imported compounds.
+On the left side is the feature list (6) displaying all imported features.
-Each *compound* lists MS and MS/MS spectra corresponding to a single measured compound.
-For each compound adduct type, precursor mass and retention time ist shown.
+Each *feature* lists MS and MS/MS spectra corresponding to a single measured feature.
+For each feature, adduct type, precursor mass, retention time and confidence score (if computed) is shown.
 On the right side is the active result view (7).
 You can choose between different result views with the tab selector (8).